 When rhinoplasty is performed to improve the size and shape of the nose, it may disrupt the ability to breath properly if functional aspects of the nasal structure are not addressed and corrected.

-• Functional Rhinoplasty is the desire to improve breathing.
+- Functional Rhinoplasty -to improve breathing.

 To improve breathing, the shape of your nose may need to be straightened or strengthened to allow proper airflow.